phytoestrogen/MTD/README.md

-This is the Measurement and Target Database, you can also find this on Google Drive: https://drive.google.com/drive/u/1/folders/1IQhtCVMTSPy3pnOs_yjb9r0Svk1jT1Oi
+This is the Measurement and Target Database, you can also this out on Google Drive: https://drive.google.com/drive/u/1/folders/1IQhtCVMTSPy3pnOs_yjb9r0Svk1jT1Oi

 Hi there, you might know me as Kurin, I've decided to undertake the task of digitizing and compiling all of Oratory1990's and Resolve's measurements here!